 We are a joint pastorate with our sister United Reformed Church in Intake.
 Although we are two autonomous congregations, we seek to work more closely together.

-Our two churches share a common preaching team consisting of the minister and experienced lay people from both congregations including United Reformed Church nationally accredited lay preachers.
+Many of our services are led by experienced lay people from both congregations including United Reformed Church nationally accredited lay preachers.

 We seek to serve, help and support those with skills, qualifications and experience who work with the town centre ‘community’ – whether church members, local charities or professional agencies.
-So as part of our desire to be a community church we offer our premises at preferential rates for those who work to support those who are disadvantaged in our society.
+As part of our desire to be a community church we offer our premises at preferential rates for those who work to support those who are disadvantaged in our society.